 - If you really want to pick that course as firm then make sure you do some preparation to minimise the stress.
 This includes picking a great insurance choice that you know you'll be happy with.

 - If you’ve picked a firm choice with an offer that will be difficult to reach, make sure you've checked out and applied for somewhere to live if you end up at your insurance, and most importantly be mentally and emotionally ready if things don’t work out like you hoped.

 - Ask your parents or teachers for their thoughts on what they think is best for you if you feel this will help you make a decision.

 Do I have to choose an insurance university?

 - If you only have one offer that you think you'd be happy going to, then don't feel pressured into picking an insurance - it's optional.
 You can select just a firm and decline all your other choices.
 This is much better than picking an insurance that you then have to persuade to release you on results day.

-- If you are really sure about this, it makes life easier to not have an insurance.
-If you don't make your firm offer on results day you will be automatically entered into Clearing on Results Day.
+- If you don't make your firm offer on results day you will be automatically entered into Clearing on Results Day.